Managers for the 2022-2023 Season

 |17U Blue||Joe D'Alonzo

-Since 2016, D’Alonzo led teams have finished as Champion or Runner-Up in 14 different League or Tournament Championships.
-Outside of D'Alonzo's HCYP Raider Head Coaching duties, in early 2013 D'Alonzo was asked to serve as the International Rec League commissioner; a position he still holds today.
-He has been a key piece to the HCYP Baseball Executive Committee charged with supporting the entire HCYP Baseball program.
-Leading the effort to restore and renovate Buckshot Field; serving as the current Mid Atlantic Baseball League Coordinator; participating on the New Raider Head Coach Selection Committee, and leading the HCYP Recreation Summer All-Star Teams as Coordinator for the past 4 years are just a few examples of his HCYP Raider volunteerism.
+Outside of D'Alonzo's HCYP Raider Head Coaching duties, in early 2013 he was asked to serve as the International Rec League commissioner; a position he held for 5 years.
+He also led the effort to restore and renovate Buckshot Field; serves as the current Mid Atlantic Baseball League Coordinator; and leads the HCYP Recreation Summer All-Star Teams as Coordinator.
+These are just a few examples of his HCYP Raider volunteerism.
 D’Alonzo also served as Tournament Director of the 2018 NABF 17U National High School World Series.
-For the 5th year in a row, D'Alonzo was asked to support the Mt.
-Hebron High School Fall Baseball program.
-In the fall of 2017, both the JV and Varsity teams went undefeated and won the CCBC and Siegert League championships respectively.
+In 2022 D'Alonzo was selected to Coach Team Maryland at the 20th Crab Claw Classic All-Star game held at Johns Hopkins University.

 |17U White||Gerard Boarman